Akshaykhanna111/Predicting-Diabetes-using-Machine-Learning/README.md

 # Diabetes Prediction Project

-About the Project
-In this project, we addressed a supervised learning machine learning problem using a dataset related to diabetes.
+In this project, we addressed a supervised machine learning problem using a dataset related to diabetes.
 The dataset, originating from the National Institute of Diabetes and Digestive and Kidney Diseases, aims to predict whether a patient has diabetes based on diagnostic measurements.

 ### Steps
 1. Importing Packages